qualcomm-linux/build-guide/topic/k2c-qli-build-ga/troubleshoot_sync_build_and_flash.rst

    -  If you have redirection in your ``/etc/gitconfig`` or ``~/.gitconfig`` to an internal mirror.
-   -  If your internal mirror has prefix to branches while mirroring.
+   -  If your internal mirror has a prefix to branches while mirroring.
       For example, if ``/etc/gitconfig`` redirects and the internal mirror has a stable branch from upstream git mirrored as ``aosp/stable``, then the following error appears while performing